-Just because you put something out doesn’t mean it’s interesting.
-Unfortunately, many brands are trapped in the quantity over quality mindset, forsaking compelling storytelling for product-centric content that doesn’t really move the needle.
+But when it comes to storytelling, just because you create content doesn’t mean you’re effectively telling your story.
+Unfortunately, many brands are trapped in the quantity over quality mindset, forsaking compelling storytelling for product-centric content that doesn’t really connect.

-Smart brands know that if you want to make a real impact and cultivate a genuine connection with someone, sharing your brand story is the smartest way to do it.
-And not only does story improve your relationship, it can improve your bottom line.
+This is a huge opportunity missed.
+Telling your brand story is crucial for marketing, but it can also improve your bottom line.
 A study by Origin and Hill Holiday found that people spent more on everything from hotel rooms to paintings when products or promos were paired with a story.
-And a 2014 study by Neuroreconomist Paul Zak found that a character-driven story caused people to donate 56% more money to charity.
+Similarly, a 2014 study by neuroreconomist Paul Zak found that a character-driven story caused people to donate 56% more money to charity.

 But first, let’s dive into what makes a story interesting, and why it’s so damn effective.

 The Science of Brand Story

 Why is storytelling so powerful?
 Because it triggers a biological response.
 A brand story grabs attention, elicits an emotion, and engages people—and that goes for storytelling across all mediums.
 When you’re invested in a good story, your brain physically responds to it.

 A good story can trigger your brain to release cortisol (the stress chemical) or oxytocin (the feel-good chemical).
 This explains why you feel anxious while watching a horror film or happy when the lovers finally get together at the end of a book.